MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/computer-groups.md

 Use the following procedure to add a computer group.
 To add computers by using an Active Directory query or a Configuration Manager collection, use the Active Directory Integration Pack or the Integration Pack for Configuration Manager.

 ### Add a computer group

+To add a computer group, follow these steps:

 1. In the **Connections** pane, right-click the **Computer Groups** folder or a subfolder.